diffutil_dart: ^2.0.0+1 copied to clipboard

-Calculate the changeset between two lists.
-Used for implicitly animating Flutter lists without having to maintain a StatefulWidget.
+Calculate the difference between two lists as list of edit operations.
+Used for example for implicitly animating Flutter lists without having to maintain a StatefulWidget.

 Calculate the difference between two lists.